joeldom/joeldom/README.md

 <img src="https://media-exp1.licdn.com/dms/image/C4D16AQFJskAojFY9Gg/profile-displaybackgroundimage-shrink_350_1400/0/1616189408432?e=1621468800&v=beta&t=lVnZIEV2YEuqjcy-dHcDWzGdFkB1VV6cYpuh_JvgR7g">

-### Hi I'm Joel! 👋
+### Hi!

 I am a software developer with a focus on the UI/x Front-end.
-I love visualizing data and organizing content with typography.
-Working from conceptual prototypes to interaction and organization.
-I can't think of anything else at this exact moment but will be abck to update!
+I love visualizing data and organizing content alongside beautiful typography.
+Working from conceptual prototypes and I design systems with impactful experiences.

 <!--
 **joeldom/joeldom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.